turingschool/career-development-curriculum/module_two/flower_exercise.md

 * The **synthesis** stage to summarize the findings in your brain dump
 * The **prioritization** stage to narrow down what's most important to you from your synthesis. *That's why you have a single piece of paper -- you need to narrow down your highest priorities to fit onto your Flower worksheet.*

+**Facilitator #2:** Using slides #9-13, go through the following:

+**Slide #9-10:**
-**Facilitator #2:** On the following slide (Slide #9), cold call on 1-2 students to answer the question of how they've responded to the question "what do you do" in the past then go over Slide #10
+On the following slide (Slide #9), cold call on 1-2 students to answer the question of how they've responded to the question "what do you do" in the past then go over Slide #10
 ### You're Not a Role
 Let's start by recapping the do's and don'ts of professional storytelling.
-When people have asked you what you do in the past, what have you said?
-“I was a construction worker.”
+When people have asked you what you do in the past, what have you said? **Note to Facilitator #2:** Cold call 1-2 people to respond to that question.

+Examples: “I was a construction worker.”
 “I was a marketing manager.”
 “I was a teacher.”
 Sound familiar?
 These kind of declarations are not inherently wrong -- it's important to claim your identity according to the work you love.

 However, stating your identity in this way can lock you into a role; but you’re not a role, you’re a person with many skills and many experiences.